-Esbriet is taken three times a day at mealtimes.
-The dose of Esbriet is increased steadily, starting with one capsule per meal in the first week, two capsules per meal in the second week and three capsules per meal from the third week onwards.
-The capsules should be swallowed whole with water.
+Esbriet is available as capsules (267 mg) and tablets (267, 534 and 801 mg) that are taken at mealtimes.
+The dose of Esbriet is increased steadily, starting with 267 mg three times a day in the first week, 534 mg three times a day in the second week and 801 mg three times a day from the third week onwards.

-Patients who experience side effects such as stomach problems, light-sensitive skin reactions or significant changes in the levels of liver enzymes may need to have their dose reduced at least temporarily.
+Patients who have side effects such as stomach problems, skin reactions to light or significant changes in the levels of liver enzymes may need to take a lower dose at least temporarily.

 How does Esbriet work?

-Esbriet was compared with placebo (a dummy treatment) in two main studies involving a total of 779 IPF patients.
-The first study also compared two different doses of Esbriet.
-In IPF patients, lung function worsens over time.
-In both studies, the main measure of effectiveness was therefore the change in the functioning of the patients’ lungs after 72 weeks of treatment, measured by their ‘forced vital capacity’ (FVC).
+Esbriet was more effective than placebo (a dummy treatment) at slowing down the worsening of lung function in two main studies involving a total of 779 IPF patients.
+The first study also compared two doses of Esbriet (399 mg and 801 mg three times a day).
+In both studies, the main measure of effectiveness was the change in the functioning of the patients’ lungs after 72 weeks of treatment, measured by their ‘forced vital capacity’ (FVC).
 FVC is the maximum amount of air the patient can breathe out forcefully after taking in a deep breath, which decreases as the condition gets worse.

 In the first study, the patients taking Esbriet had a smaller reduction in FVC after 72 weeks than the patients taking placebo.
 The first study also found Esbriet to be most effective at the higher dose.
 The higher dose results from the first study, combined with the results of the second study (which involved the same higher dose), showed that the average reduction in FVC was 8.5% for patients taking Esbriet compared with 11% for patients taking placebo.

-The most commonly reported side effects during clinical study experience with Esbriet were nausea (feeling sick), rash, fatigue, diarrhoea, dyspepsia (heartburn), anorexia (loss of appetite), headache and photosensitivity reaction (sunburn-like reactions following exposure to light).
+The most common side effects with Esbriet during clinical studies were nausea (feeling sick), rash, tiredness, diarrhoea, dyspepsia (heartburn), loss of appetite, headache and photosensitivity reactions (sunburn-like reactions following exposure to light).
 For the full list of all side effects reported with Esbriet, see the package leaflet.

 Esbriet must not be used by patients already taking fluvoxamine (a medicine used to treat depression and obsessive compulsive disorder) or patients with severe liver or kidney problems.
 For the full list of restrictions, see the package leaflet.

-The CHMP noted that Esbriet had a modest effect on slowing down the progression of the disease, as measured by FVC, without serious risks for patients.
-It also noted the lack of effective alternative treatments.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) considered that Esbriet has been shown to slow down the progression of IPF, as measured by FVC, without serious risks for patients.
+The CHMP also noted the lack of effective alternative treatments.
 It therefore decided that Esbriet’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of Esbriet?